What You’ll Learn

 Property taxes can be levied on immovable or “real” property (i.e., land and buildings) and personal property (i.e., cars, machinery, office equipment, etc.).
 When properly structured, property taxes can be relatively economically efficient and transparent, such as when they apply to immovable property, like annual taxes on land and buildings.
 Taxes on immovable property have a relatively small effect on decisions to work and invest, though they can impact where a person or business chooses to locate.
 Because personal property is much more mobile, and thus more sensitive to taxation, personal property taxes distort investment decisions, complicate business tax compliance, and reduce economic growth.

-As you can see below, cutting the capital gains tax rate is the least efficient option to produce economic growth.
-Dollar-for-dollar, full expensing, which allows companies to fully and immediately deduct the cost of all new investments, is the most efficient way for policymakers to generate economic growth through the tax code.
+As you can see below, AMT changes are the least efficient option to produce economic growth.
+Dollar for dollar, bonus expensing—which allows companies to fully and immediately deduct the cost of all new investments—is by far the most efficient way for policymakers to generate economic growth through changes to the tax code.
+This is followed closely by R&D expensing, which encourages business investment and boosts productivity.

 The relative increase in economic output that tax reductions generate per dollar of lost revenue clearly illustrates that not all taxes (and not all tax cuts) are equal.